Connecting the community

 Have your say

-Between February and March we will be conducting a study and holding meetings with key stakeholders to determine if a multi-use trail will be a feasible addition to the area.
+Between February and March we conducted a study and held meetings with key stakeholders to determine if a multi-use trail would be a feasible addition to the area.

 The findings of the consultation and recommended outcomes will be available for review and comment in April 2019.
 All feedback will be used to ensure the outcomes are in line with community expectations.